jvoegele/test_reflector/README.md

 TestReflector

 ## Problem
-  In a TestCase how do we:
+  In an isolated Test how do we:
-  1. assert that dependent module-functions were called by the Code-Under-Test?
+  1. assert that dependent module-functions were called by the Subject-Under-Test?
   1. assert that the correct arguments were passed to the dependent module-functions?
   1. stub out return data that the dependent module-function should return?

 ## Context
-  We are writing Unit Tests.
+  We are writing isolated, pure, fast-running Unit Tests.
   In Elixir we can think of this as `Module testing`.
 Because we want to limit the test to one module.
   Classic blog post by *Mike Feathers* and what makes unit different from Integration testing.
   [A Set of Unit Testing Rules](https://www.artima.com/weblogs/viewpost.jsp?thread=126923)